eclipse/kuksa.val/data/vss-core/README.md

 VERBOSE: SubscriptionHandler::publishForVSSPath: set value 12.244000434875488 for path Vehicle.Speed
 ```

-The [Kuksa Client](https://github.com/eclipse/kuksa.val/blob/master/kuksa-client/README.md) can be used to verify that data actually is correctly interpreted.
+The [Kuksa Python SDK](https://github.com/eclipse-kuksa/kuksa-python-sdk) can be used to verify that data actually is correctly interpreted.

 ```
 Test Client> getValue Vehicle.CurrentLocation.Latitude